-- Work to establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to. - Include regular consultation with children e.g. through the school council, pupil questionnaires and involvement in anti-bullying week and other such events. - Ensure that all children know there is an adult in school whom they can approach if they are worried or in difficulty. - Including opportunities across the curriculum, including in the curriculum (explicit SMSC/PSHE/SRE topics), which equip pupils with the skills to they need to stay safe from harm and know whom they should turn to for help (e.g. telephone helplines).
+- Work to establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to. - A zero tolerance approach to abuse including peer on peer abuse, bullying, banter etc. See appendix 1. - Include regular consultation with children e.g. through the school council, pupil questionnaires and involvement in anti-bullying week and other such events. - Ensure that all children know there is an adult in school whom they can approach if they are worried or in difficulty. - Including opportunities across the curriculum, including in the curriculum (explicit SMSC/PSHE/RSE), which equip pupils with the skills to they need to stay safe from harm and know whom they should turn to for help (e.g. telephone helplines).
 In particular this will include anti-bullying work, e-safety, and child exploitation. - Include opportunities in the curriculum to prepare for transitions.
 Transitions can be a time of great anxiety so considering additional emotional support young people may need is important (offer of early help) to keep children safe.
-Teaching confidence and staying safe in more independent travel situations is also important. - Encouraging self-esteem and assertiveness through the curriculum whilst not condoning aggression or bullying. - Liaising and working with all other services and agencies involved in safeguarding or supporting children where appropriate. - Seeking early help for young people when concerns become apparent or notifying social care (via the Children's Helpdesk) as soon as there is a significant concern.
+Teaching confidence and staying safe in more independent travel situations is also important. - Encouraging self-esteem and assertiveness through the curriculum whilst not condoning aggression or bullying.

+- Liaising and working with all other services and agencies involved in safeguarding or supporting children where appropriate. - Seeking early help for young people when concerns become apparent or notifying social care (via the Children's Helpdesk) as soon as there is a significant concern.